ajuratovic/expression-evaluator/README.md

 ### API Definition:

 ```
-/expression
+/expressionModel
 ```

 ### API Input:

-This API endpoint should take name of the logical expression and its value:
+This API endpoint should take name of the logical expressionModel and its value:

 ### API Response:

-For each request executed against the API endpoint you should return an unique identifier that represents the identifier of logical expression.
+For each request executed against the API endpoint you should return an unique identifier that represents the identifier of logical expressionModel.

 ### Workflow:

-When this API is being called new logical expression should be created and identifier of newly created logical expression is returned.
+When this API is being called new logical expressionModel should be created and identifier of newly created logical expressionModel is returned.

 ### Example:

 ```
 {
-  "name": "Simple logical expression",
+  "name": "Simple logical expressionModel",
   "value": "(customer.firstName == "JOHN" && customer.salary < 100) OR (customer.address != null && customer.address.city == "Washington")"
 }
 ```

 ```
 {
-  "name": "Simple logical expression 2",
+  "name": "Simple logical expressionModel 2",
   "value": "true == (false || true)"
 }
 ```